DavideBrex/SpikeFlow/README.md

 ## About

-**SpikeFlow** is a Snakemake-based workflow designed for the analysis of ChIP-seq data with spike-in normalization (i.e. ChIP-Rx).
+**SpikeFlow** is a Snakemake-based workflow designed to analyze ChIP-seq data with spike-in normalization (i.e. ChIP-Rx).
 Spike-in controls are used to provide a reference for normalizing sample-to-sample variation.
 These controls are typically DNA from a different species added to each ChIP and input sample in consistent amounts.
 This workflow facilitates accurate and reproducible chromatin immunoprecipitation studies by integrating state-of-the-art computational methodologies.

 **Key Features**: